Transcriptions » Recently created summaries of historical documents

 View transcript

-The prison conditions included:
+The documents also included:

 View transcript